tpolvinen/Agri/source/luonnos.md

 ## Kirjallisuuskatsaukset:

-* Atzori: Internet of Things in Industries: A Survey 2010
+* Atzori: The Internet of Things: A survey 2010
 * Talavera: Review of IoT applications in agro-industrial and environmental fields
 * Verdouw: Internet of Things in agriculture
 * Madakam: Internet of Things (IoT): A Literature Review